 Replacing excessive screen time with productive hobbies offers benefits that go beyond reducing device usage.
 Shared activities help strengthen relationships, allowing family members to connect in meaningful ways.
 Whether it’s collaborating on a puzzle, exploring a hiking trail, or learning a new song, these moments create lasting memories.

 Hobbies also contribute to personal growth.
 They teach problem-solving, patience, and collaboration while providing opportunities to learn new skills.
-For children, these experiences can translate into better focus and creativity in school.
+For children, these experiences can lead to improved focus and creativity in school.
 Adults, on the other hand, may find that hobbies reduce stress and offer a welcome break from the demands of work.